-What is wrongful arrest?
+What is wrongful or false arrest?

 Under the laws that protect the citizens of this country, you can only be arrested or detained if there is probable cause.
 This means that a NYC police officer has the right to arrest someone only if they are reasonably certain this person has committed a crime or if they have an arrest warrant.
 There are exceptions to this rule that include running from the scene of an accident or crime.